danielmbrasil/danielmbrasil/README.md

 ### Hey there!
 I'm Daniel 👋

 - I'm a senior at [Unicentro](https://www3.unicentro.br) majoring in Computer Science
-- I'm passionate about technology, programming and learning new things
-- I'm into Software Development (web and mobile), DevOps and DevSecOps
-- I'm currently looking for an internship

 ##
 ### GitHub Statistics